dora-metrics/pelorus/docs/Configuration.md

     - deploytime-config
 ```

-Additionally, you may want to deploy a single exporter multiple times to gather data from different sources.
-For example, if you wanted to pull commit data from both GitHub and a private GitHub Enterprise instance, you would deploy two instances of the Commit Time Exporter.
+A single exporter can be deployed multiple times to gather data from different sources.
+For example, deploying two instances of the Commit Time Exporter to pull commit data from both GitHub and a private GitHub Enterprise instance.

-Each exporter additionally takes a unique set of environment variables to further configure its integrations and behavior.
-These can be set by using example ConfigMap object configurations similarly to the kubernetes secrets and listing them under `env_from_configmaps` or under `env_from_secrets` accordingly.
-As shown below.
+Each exporter has a unique set of environment variables to configure its integrations and behavior.
+These variables are set by using example ConfigMap object configurations similar to the Kubernetes secrets and listing them under `env_from_configmaps` or under `env_from_secrets` accordingly.

 ```yaml
 exporters: